boldbi/bold-bi-docs/docs/working-with-data-sources/shared-table.md

 # What are Shared Tables

-Shared tables are used to join multiple data sources to form a single data source.
+Shared tables are used to combine multiple data sources into one data source.

-After merging the tables, you can perform operations like join, expressions, and more.
-To learn more, click this link. [link](/working-with-data-sources/data-modeling/joining-table/#adding-a-join-condition).
+Once the tables are merged, you can perform operations such as joins and expressions.
+To learn more, click on this [link](/working-with-data-sources/data-modeling/joining-table/#adding-a-join-condition).

 ## How does it work?

-While creating or editing an data source, under the tree view area where the schema and the tables are shown, an accordion will be shown with the name <b>Shared Tables</b>.
-On expanding this accordion **Only data sources of same mode** that are currently shared to the logged in user will be listed.
-Users can expand the data source and use the table in the data source.
+When creating or editing a data source, there will be an accordion called **Shared Tables** in the tree view area where the schema and tables are displayed.
+By expanding this accordion, **only data sources of the same mode** that are currently shared to the logged-in user will be shown.
+Users can expand the data source and utilize the tables within it.

-The changes made in the original data source from where the table originated will be reflected here.
-So, if users modify a column, data or drop the table, the current data source will also be affected.
+Any changes made to the original data source from which the table originated will be reflected here.
+So, if users modify a column, data, or drop the table, the current data source will also be affected.

-<b>Example:</b> The user can join Salesforce data with Google Analytics by same column field.
+<b>Example:</b> The user can join Salesforce data with Google Analytics using the same column field.

->**Note:** The shared tables feature is available only in the **All Extract** and **Web Live modes**   .
+>**Note:** The shared tables feature is only available in the **All Extract** and **Web Live modes**   .

 <b>Steps to Join tables:</b>
-1. To integrate two or more data sources, open Shared Tables.
+1. Open the Shared Tables feature to integrate two or more data sources.

    ![Expand SharedTables](/static/assets/working-with-datasource/images/SharedTables-expand.png)

-2. Then, select your shared data source table and perform drag-and-drop.
+2. Select the shared data source table and perform a drag and drop action.

    ![Add SharedTables](/static/assets/working-with-datasource/images/SharedTables-add.png)

-3. The tables are merged based on your same column fields.
+3. The tables will be merged based on the same column fields.

    ![SharedTables](/static/assets/working-with-datasource/images/SharedTables-result.png)

->**Note:** If you connect to WEB API live data source other web API live data sources will be listed in accordion.
-Similarly, for extract mode data sources all extract mode data sources will be listed.
+>**Note:** If you connect to a WEB API live data source, other web API live data sources will be listed in the accordion.
+Similarly, for extract mode data sources, all extract mode data sources will be listed.